Collie Power Station

 Collie Power Station is a power station in Collie, Western Australia.
 It is coal powered with one steam turbine that generates a total capacity of 300 megawatts of electricity.
 The coal is mined locally from the Collie Sub-basin and is transported to the power plant by overland conveyor.
-On 14 June 2022 the state government announced that Synergy would close Collie Power Station by 2027.
+In June 2022, the Government of Western Australia announced that Synergy would close Collie Power Station by 2027.

-The station was commissioned in 1999 with a single 300 megawatts steam turbine.
+Built by the Clough Group, the station was commissioned in 1999 with a single 300 megawatts steam turbine.
 Power generated by the station supplies the south-west of Australia through the South West Interconnected System (SWIS) operated by Western Power.